History of Horsham Park

 1938 – Land is requisitioned for a casualty centre during the Second World War; after the war, this becomes the park nursery.

-1970s – A sports centre is built, which later becomes the bowling alley and eventually the Rec Rooms.
+1970s – A sports centre is built, this later becomes the bowling alley and eventually the Rec Rooms.

 1981 – An indoor swimming pool replaces the original unheated outdoor pool.